TheRealBeef/Beefs-Stationeers-SEGI-Plus/README.md

 ## Changelog

+>### Version 1.2.0:
+> - Added first pass of adaptive framerate control that works with the quality setting to try and improve performance
+> - This can be used at any quality setting and with or without lightweight mode
+> - This is automatically enabled with a target framerate of 60 - you can disable this or change the target framerate in the F11 menu

 >### Version 1.1.1
 > - Improved lightweight mode cleanup
 > - I inverted the new sun calc like a big dumb